Parental Leave Program (APA and APSA)

 Representatives of the Administrative Professional Supervisors Association (APSA) and Administrative Professional Association (APA) negotiated with Michigan State University to produce the 2019-2023 contracts.
 Both union contracts introduce a paid parental leave program, with an implementation date of January 1, 2021.

-Breastfeeding Rooms and Support
+Lactation Rooms and Support

 Quality, affordable, licensed childcare is available in the area surrounding campus.
 There are many options that will help you find the best fit for you and your young ones.